 "I read the mixed reviews on Trip Advisor before making my reservation and had some concerns.
 But the quoted rate for late July was very attractive, the location looked good and so took a chance.
 Our experience was great.
 We had a sea side room with a spectacular view.
 Parking was very convenient and we found the hotel staff to be very pleasant.
 Our room was bright and airy with a small terrace overlooking the bay.
 Bathroom was very clean and modern.
 The promenade next to the hotel comes alive in the evening with a number of great tapas restaurants within an easy 10 minute walk.
 Drugstores are close by as well to help with the sunburn I got from enjoying the beach too much."

-- Travel date: Fri 17th of September 2004
+- Travel date: 17th September 2004

 "The hotel is right in the center of the beautiful Playa de la Concha.
 The view from the room was wonderful.
 You could see the tides, twice a day.
 The room itself was bright and clean.
 The main areas of interest in St. Sebastian are all within walking distance.
 Staff was always proper and competent.
 The eating facilities are not the most fancy but there are plenty of restaurants within walking distance of the hotel on the side of the promenade.
 Beach (we were there in the month of july) is right across the hotel after the promenade.
+We would come back."

-- Travel date: Sat 29th of May 2004
+- Travel date: 29th May 2004